bradh43/wulogger/README.md

 # Implementation

 Not sure what other people think about for front-end/server/database stuff, but there are a ton of options that we can look towards for different aspects of the project.
+One thing we can check out are these react components found here: https://material-ui.com/

 ## Front-End Stuff